dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 * Time spent
 * Resource usage: CPU, memory, DB, network, I/O
 * Hooks into PHP engine, instruments each function call
-  * Finds what parts of your PHP code are slowing things down

 --end--

 ## Why it matters for Drupal

+* Real Drupal sites can be heavy
+  * Core is usually well-optimized, but not always
-* Even if core is usually fast, contrib varies, custom + legacy code
+  * Contrib varies in quality, custom + legacy code more so
-* Why Varnish isn't enough
+* Varnish isn't enough
-* We deal with many projects, working on slow ones makes us sad
+* Working on slow sites makes us sad

 --end--